Origins of New Mexico Families

 Origins of New Mexico Families: A Genealogy of the Spanish Colonial Period by Fray Angélico Chávez is an important work on the genealogy of Spanish New Mexican families.
 The first edition was published in 1954; a revised edition came out in 1992.

 Description

 In researching the history of the statue La Conquistadora, Chávez came across a number of old church documents.
-These documents included baptisms, marriages and other vital records detailing the lives of the early Spanish settlers of New Mexico.
-Chávez realized the value that these documents had to the descendants of these people and began collecting the information in order to create a genealogy about early Spanish New Mexicans.
+These documents included baptisms, marriages and other vital records detailing the lives of the early Mexican settlers of New Mexico.
+Chávez realized the value that these documents had to the descendants of these people and began collecting the information in order to create a genealogy about early New Mexicans.
 Origins of New Mexico Families is the culmination of this research.